Mountain biking in Hayward and Cable

 Accommodations: Seeley is midway between Hayward and Cable, making the Lenroot Lodge very convenient.
 It has 10 attractive rooms and is next to Mooselips Java Joint, 715-634-7007.

-There are four large resorts and an inn east of Cable, off County Road M.
+There are several good places to stay east of Cable, off County Road M.

 Big Lakewoods Resort also is on Namekagon Lake and has a golf course and cottages and condos as well as hotel rooms.
 800-930-6657.